 - A heart station is located at the end of the practice area, at the back of the main waiting room.
 The team here provides noninvasive cardiac testing for outpatients of the clinical practice, as well as for inpatients staying in the hospital

 - Outpatient Lab — Blood Draw Station

 - Radiology suite

-- Two cardiac catheterization labs are located on the second floor, near the surgical ORs, and can be used for outpatient or inpatient purposes.
-It allows cardiologists to see the blood flow to and from the heart, check for any defects, and determine if a patient may benefit from treatment or surgery.
+- Two cardiac catheterization labs are located on the second floor near the surgical ORs and can be used for outpatient or inpatient purposes.
+It allows a cardiologist to see the blood flow to and from the heart, to check for any defects and to determine if a patient may benefit from treatment or surgery

 - Roof terrace, located on the third floor, includes: